-VAS120L Vascular Sonography II Lab Prerequisites: VAS110, VAS110L Delivery Method: Residential 6 quarter credits
+VAS120L Vascular Sonography II Lab Prerequisites: VAS110, VAS110L

 This lab is associated with the VAS120 course.
 Students will have the ability to practice scanning procedures and ultrasound techniques for upper and lower extremity venous and arterial studies as well as carotid duplex examinations.
 Students should anticipate 30 or more hours of outside preparation for this class.